 Everywhere you turn, in all parts of the country, someone has an opinion of former San Francisco 49ers quarterback Colin Kaepernick.
 Some are positive.
 Others are negative.
-Then, there’s what happened earlier this week in San Jose, California.
+Then, there’s what happened last April in San Jose, California.

 At a Safeway gas station on Cottle Road in the Bay Area, a Kaepernick doll was seen chained to the trailer hitch of a Nissan pickup truck.
-NBC Bay Area reported Joanna Acevedo was there, took a picture showing the metal chain around the doll’s neck, and posted it to Twitter.
+NBC Bay Area reporter Joanna Acevedo was there, took a picture showing the metal chain around the doll’s neck and posted it to Twitter.

 Needless to say, it’s a frightening sight.